notZaki/OSIPI_CAPLEX/docs/contributionTutorial.md

     1. On the right side of your terminal window you should see ![(new terminal)](tutorialImgs/new terminal.png) <br>click on the `+` to open a new terminal.

     ![(base)](tutorialImgs/(base).png)

+??? question "I cannot see the terminal in VSCode, what do I do?"

     If you cannot see the terminal at the bottom of your VSCode window, either press `Ctrl+Shift+'` or in the upper left side of VSCode window find Terminal and click New Terminal.